 Faculty Meeting for a two-year term, and one upper-class student

 recommended by the Student Alliance and appointed by the Dean of Students.
-The Committee will review all materials and
+The Board will review all materials and

 supporting documentation before the hearing.

-- The Disciplinary Committee convenes as quickly as possible, typically within a week.
+- The Conduct Board convenes as quickly as possible, typically within a week.

 - Faculty describes misconduct and provides documentation

 - As needed, additional consultants or specialists may be called to the hearing.